michelle-hwang/sudoku/README.md

 # sudoku
-This is a program that solves Sudoku puzzles.
+This is a C++ program that solves Sudoku puzzles.

 ### Files